Custom Processor

 I’ve tested the Custom Processor feature with Pandoc, kramdown, marked (discount), MultiMarkdown 6, maruku, and various other flavors.

-Pandoc will not run in the Mac App Store version of Marked.
+Pandoc (and some other command line tools) will not run in the Mac App Store (sandboxed) version of Marked.
 If you need to run Pandoc, use Help->Crossgrade to get a free license for the direct (Paddle) version.
 This is true of any processor that runs into sandboxing issues: if Marked can’t execute it due to MAS permissions issues, it will offer the steps to crossgrade.
 If you’re experiencing issues and this isn’t happening, please contact me through the support site.

 Pandoc as Swiss Army Markdown Processor